aslamfaleel/Cofee_Shop_Sales/README.md

    Second Quarter sales had a larger contribution of 63% to total sales vs. 37% contribution from the First Quarter.

-   Below is the output of the SQL query created to calculate quarterly sales/orders/products and quarterly contribution.
+   Below is the output of the SQL query created to calculate quarterly sales/orders/products and contribution.

    ![image](https://github.com/user-attachments/assets/8733c4b7-4b51-4868-b80f-92f016c900b9)